Bruno-1915/CourseProject/README.md

 # Course Project

 This is the course project for the Getting and Cleaning Data Coursera course.
-The included R script 'Cleaning_data.R'
+The included R script 'run_analysis.R'
 , conducts the following:
 * Read the datasets.
 * Merge the datasets into measurements, activity and subject.